howerj/cdb/readme.md

 If a read or a seek is issued that goes outside of the bounds of the database then all subsequent database operations on that handle will fail, not just reads or seeks.
-The only valid thing to do on a database that has returned a negative number is to called 'cdb\_close' and never use the handle again.
+The only valid things to do on a database that has returned a negative number is to call 'cdb\_get\_error' and then 'cdb\_close' and never use the handle again. 'cdb\_get\_error' must noe be used on a closed handle.

 As there are potentially duplicate keys, the function 'cdb\_get\_count' can be used to query for duplicates.
 It sets the parameter count to the number of records found for that key (and it sets count to zero, and returns zero, if no keys are found, it returns one if one or more keys were found).

+The function 'cdb\_get\_error' can be used to query what error has occurred, if any.
+On an error a negative value is returned, the meaning of this value is deliberately not included in the header as the errors recorded and their meaning of their values may change.
+Use the source for the library to determine what error occurred.

+The function 'cdb\_version' returns the version number and information about the compile time options selected when the library was built.
+A [Semantic Version Number][] is used, which takes the form "MAJOR.MINOR.PATCH".
+The PATCH number is stored in the Least Significant Byte, the MINOR number the next byte up, and the MAJOR in the third byte.
+The fourth byte contains the compile time options.

 There are several things that could be done to speed up the database but this would complicate the implementation and the API.